Chart Color Schemes

 The employment environment in Botany shows above-average strength when compared nationally

-However, professional & technical services show lower representation at 9.1% compared to the regional average of 11.5%.
-While local employment opportunities exist, many residents commute elsewhere for work based on Census working population data.
-Between September 2024 and September 2025, Botany's labour force decreased by 1.2%, while employment declined by 1.5%, leading to an unemployment rate rise of 0.3 percentage points.
-In comparison, Greater Sydney recorded employment growth of 2.1% during the same period.
-State-level data from NSW as of 25-Nov-25 shows employment contracted by 0.03%, with a state unemployment rate of 3.9%.
-Nationally, the unemployment rate is 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Botany's employment mix suggests local employment should increase by 6.7% over five years and 13.5% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.
+Conversely, professional & technical services had lower representation at 9.1% compared to the regional average of 11.5%.
+While local employment opportunities exist, many residents commute elsewhere for work based on Census working population to local population count.
+Between September 2024 and September 2025, Botany's labour force decreased by 1.2% and employment declined by 1.5%, leading to a rise in unemployment rate by 0.3 percentage points.
+In comparison, Greater Sydney recorded employment growth of 2.1% and labour force growth of 2.4%, with unemployment rising by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment to expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
+Applying these projections to Botany's employment mix suggests local employment should increase by 6.7% over five years and 13.5% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment